frederic-perez/AmE-dictionary/data/dictionary.md

 __ageism__ _n_ /ˈeɪ dʒɪz əm/ (agism) Discrimination based on age, especially prejudice against the elderly.
 __ageless__
 __agemate__ _n_
-__agency__ _n_ :nine::astonished: __6__ The state of being in action or exerting power. _The agency of providence._ _She has free agency._ _Good data protection practices give users real agency over their data._ _We still have some agency over our situation._ _A young man slowly realizing his own trauma and agency over the course of a single football game._ _They take agency over their lives._ _We must use our agency._
+__agency__ _n_ :nine::m::astonished: __6__ The state of being in action or exerting power. _The agency of providence._ _She has free agency._ _Good data protection practices give users real agency over their data._ _We still have some agency over our situation._ _A young man slowly realizing his own trauma and agency over the course of a single football game._ _They take agency over their lives._ _We must use our agency._
 __agendum__ _n_ :two: Something to be done, especially an item on a program or list. _Syn_ order of business _It was getting late, so the members of the board decided to leave the last agendum for the next meeting._
 __agent provocateur__ _n_ A secret agent employed to provoke suspected persons to commit illegal acts and so be discredited or liable to punishment.
 __aggiornamento__ _n_ /uh-johr-nuh-MEN-toh/ A process of modernization or bringing up to date.